Region III

 Rhea County • 2,364 Acres

-On big game quota hunts, one non-hunting juvenile under the age of 16 may accompany an adult hunter (18 years or older) who has a valid WMA quota permit.
+During big game quota hunts, one non-hunting juvenile under the age of 16 may accompany an adult hunter (18 years or older) who has a valid WMA quota permit.
 During deer gun hunts, non-hunting juveniles must also comply with blaze orange regulations specified for legal hunters.
-Scouting for each deer hunt is only allowed on the Tuesday before each deer hunt.

 Same as statewide seasons, except as noted.